KxSystems/docs-v1/docs/wp/space-weather/index.md

 q)xdata:flip(reverse ema[.1]reverse@)each flip xdata
 ```

-Target data was log scaled to prevent negative predictions for $\sigma_\phi$, which is always positive.
+Target data was log scaled to prevent negative predictions for &sigma;<sub>&phi;</sub>, which is always positive.
 A train-test split of 80%/20% was again used.

 To overcome the small fraction of data representing scintillation events, oversampling was used on the training set.
 A random sample taken from the positive class was re-added to the training dataset, giving a final training set with 50% positive samples.